Exceptional Points in Gyrator-Based Circuit and Nonlinear High-Sensitivity Oscillator: EPD in Parallel Configuration

-where it has been convenient to define $\omega_{gp}^{2}=-1/(C_{1}C_{2}R_{g}^{2})$ for the parallel-parallel configuration (note that $\omega_{gp}^{2}>0$ because one capacitor is negative) for the parallel configuration.
-When both Eqs. (\ref{eq: PP_EPDCondition}) and (\ref{eq:PP_EPD_Cond_real}) are satisfied, two eigenfrequencies coalesce at a real EPD angular frequency
+where it has been convenient to define $\omega_{\mathrm{gp}}^{2}=-1/\left(C_{1}C_{2}R_{\mathrm{g}}\right)$ for the parallel-parallel configuration (note that $\omega_{\mathrm{gp}}^{2}>0$ because one capacitor is negative).
+When both Eq. (\ref{eq: PP_EPDCondition}) and inequality in (\ref{eq:PP_EPD_Cond_real}) are satisfied, two eigenfrequencies coalesce at a real EPD angular frequency,